RAIO-Dev/raio-infra-devsecops/README.md

 ## How to Use in Other Repositories

-To apply these scans in any repo of your organization, create a workflow file (for example: `.github/workflows/sast-caller.yml`) containing:
+To apply these scans in any repo of your organization, create a workflow file (for example: `.github/workflows/devsecops.yml`) containing:

 ```
-name: sast
+name: devsecops

 on:
   push: